harshasethy/infra/tf-k8s/README.md

 - `scripts/control_plane.sh`: Initializes the cluster with `kubeadm init` using a Calico CNI pod network CIDR of `192.168.0.0/16`, and configures `kubectl` for the default user.
 - run kubectl apply -f https://docs.projectcalico.org/manifests/calico.yaml
-- `scripts/worker.sh`: Placeholder that reminds you to run the `kubeadm join` command manually after you generate it on the control plane. and copy /etc/kubernetes/admin.conf from CP to workker node at ~/.kube/config on worker - run chmod 600 ~/.kube/config
+- `scripts/worker.sh`: Placeholder that reminds you to run the `kubeadm join` command manually after you generate it on the control plane.
+On Control Plane
+      - Check and run kubectl apply -f https://docs.projectcalico.org/manifests/calico.yaml , if CP is not ready and copy /etc/kubernetes/admin.conf from CP to workker node at ~/.kube/config on worker - run chmod 600 ~/.kube/config